thewtex/thesis/strain_estimation/strain_estimation.rst

 positive (stretching) or negative (compression).
-In fact, due to the Poisson effect [Srinath2003]_, stretching of a material in one direction often causes stresses that drive compressions in the orthogonal directions, and the signs of the principle strains are usually varied.
+In fact, due to the Poisson effect [Srinath2003]_, stretching of a material in one direction often causes stresses that drive compressions in the orthogonal directions, and the signs of the principal strains are usually varied.
 In 2D, if one of the principal strains is negative, the expression is no longer represented by an ellipse but by a hyperbola,

 .. math:: \frac{x_1^2}{\lambda_1^2} - \frac{x_2^2}{\lambda_2^2} = 1

-In 3D, if one of the principal strains are negative the quadratic expression specifies a hyperboloid of one sheet, and if two of the principal strains are negative, then the quadric surface is a hyperboloid of two sheets [Roe1993]_.
+In 3D, if one of the principal strains is negative the quadratic expression specifies a hyperboloid of one sheet, and if two of the principal strains are negative, then the quadric surface is a hyperboloid of two sheets [Roe1993]_.
 Unfortunately, hyperboloids are not closed surfaces, and it is difficult to visualize it as a glyph.
-Therefore, the strain is represented as a ellipse or ellipsoid where the lengths of the principal axes are the absolute value of the principal strains, and the orientation of the ellipse is specified by the principal directions.
+Therefore, the strain is represented as an ellipse or ellipsoid where the lengths of the principal axes are the absolute value of the principal strains, and the orientation of the ellipse is specified by the principal directions.
 An interpretation of the ellipse is therefore the